Louis VII of France: Diplomacy

-More important for English history would be Louis's support for Thomas Becket, Archbishop of Canterbury, whom he tried to reconcile with Henry II.
-Louis sided with Becket as much to damage Henry as out of piety—yet even he grew irritated with the stubbornness of the archbishop, asking when Becket refused Henry's conciliations, "Do you wish to be more than a Saint?"
+Louis exploited the conflict between Henry II and Thomas Becket, the archbishop of Canterbury who had fled England in 1164.
+At first reluctant to support Becket, in 1166 Louis offered the archbishop refuge in the royal lands and a pension.
+He also supported the Welsh in their revolt against Henry, gave aid to Brittany which was under English attack, and made overtures to the Scottish king.
+However, Louis' short campaign in Normandy in 1167 was a failure, and by 1168 he was obliged to abandon his allies and made a separate truce with Henry.
+Peace talks were held at Montmirail in January 1169, where it was agreed that Louis' daughter Margaret would marry Henry's son Henry the Young, who was to be crowned king during his father's lifetime.
+But the deal was sabotaged by Becket, who refused to crown Henry the Young and Margaret.
+Louis subsequently resumed his hostile attitude towards Henry; Becket's murder in 1170 increased the distrust between the two monarchs.

 Louis also tried to weaken Henry by supporting his rebellious sons, and encouraged Plantagenet disunity by making Henry's sons, rather than Henry himself, the feudal overlords of the Angevin territories in France.
 But the rivalry among Henry's sons and Louis's own indecisiveness broke up the coalition (1173–1174) between them.
 Finally, in 1177, the pope intervened to bring the two kings to terms at Vitry-en-Perthois.

 In 1165, Louis's third wife bore him a son and heir, Philip.
 Louis had him crowned at Reims in 1179, in the Capetian tradition (Philip would in fact be the last king so crowned).
 Already stricken with paralysis, Louis himself could not be present at the ceremony.
 He died on 18 September 1180 in Paris and was buried the next day at Barbeau Abbey, which he had founded.
 His remains were moved to the Basilica of Saint-Denis in 1817.